GyanGhoda/ReversiJava/README.txt

 The source code is organized as follows:
 - `src/cs3500/reversi/model`: Contains classes related to the game model.
-- `src/cs3500/reversi/view`: Contains classes related to the game view.
+- `src/cs3500/reversi/view`: Contains classes related to the game textual view.
 - `src/cs3500/reversi/controller`: Contains classes related to the game controller.